grpc/proposal/A40-csds-support.md

   version, etc.);
 * Assemble cached resources into the gigantic config dump response.

+Note that xDS config should include the `config.core.v3.Node` information obtained from the bootstrap file in the `envoy.service.status.v3.ClientConfig.node` field.
+Unlike other xDS configs, this information is static and may require extra logic to integrate into the CSDS service.

 For Java and Go, it’s straightforward that this feature can be implemented bottom-up in the same language, and it’s possible to avoid an additional copy of the message itself.
 But Core needs to transport the collected xDS configs across the language boundary.
 The API needs to convert proto messages into C-compatible types (e.g. `char *`, either bytes or JSON).

 #### Detail: No xDS v2 Support